uniquehash/ReviewSheets/virtualization/docker.md

 			* `docker build -t docker-whale .`
 				* build an image from a docker file
 				* -t
-					* gives yout image a tag
+					* gives your image a tag
 				* .
 					* tells the docker build command to look in the current directory for a file called `Dockerfile`
 		* learn about the build process